Mission and Mandate:

 Satyam -- commissioned by Opera Nova Scotia in 2017, this production brings to life the classic tale of Savitri and Satyavan, a fable about true love, performed through the aesthetics of North Indian dance and rhythms, Western operatic singing, and contemporary dance.

 A Hidden Princess -- this production exploring the inner life of 17th-century Jahanara Begum is a combination of Kathak dance, music, visuals and poetry choreographed and performed by Bageshree Vaze.
-The 2019 Toronto production is nominated for three Dora Mavor Moore awards in the Dance Division, including Outstanding performance, sound composition and production.
+The 2019 Toronto production was nominated for three Dora Mavor Moore awards in the Dance Division, including Outstanding performance, sound composition and production

 Pratibha Arts is generously supported by